aptos-labs/Aptos-Unity-SDK/README.md

 ### Make Account Transfer Quickly and Easily! ###

-With how easy the library is to use, Aptos-Unity-SDK gives you the power to quickly setup a Sui account and be able to transfer coins in only a few lines of code:
+With how easy the library is to use, Aptos-Unity-SDK gives you the power to quickly setup a Aptos account and be able to transfer coins in only a few lines of code:
 ```c#
 // Initialize Accounts.
 Account alice = Account.Generate();